Filters Filters — Do I Need to Wash Pool Filter Sand? Complete Guide

 Why Washing Pool Filter Sand is Critical

-Pool filter sand straight from the bag contains several contaminants that make washing mandatory:
+Pool filter sand straight from the bag can contain several contaminants worth rinsing out:

 Without proper washing, these contaminants will immediately enter your pool when you start the filtration system, creating cloudy water that can take days to clear.